 The comparison between the creation account in Enuma Eliš and the biblical cosmogonies reveals distinct variations in their perspectives.
 Although both view the sea as a primordial substance, the process of land formation differs.
-In Enuma Eliš, the dry land emerges as Marduk pours soil over the lower part of Tiamtu the sea, concealing the seawater beneath the earth.
+In Enuma Eliš, the dry land emerges as Marduk pours soil over the lower part of Tiamtu, the sea, concealing the seawater beneath the earth.
 The prevailing cosmogony in the Hebrew Bible describes the appearance of the land when the waters recede to their new location, the present-day sea basin.
-These differing descriptions reflect the contrasting geographical settings of Mesopotamia, characterized by its two rivers, and the Coastal Levant, where the tumultuous Mediterranean dominates the visible horizon.
+These differing descriptions reflect the contrasting geographical settings of Mesopotamia, characterized by its two rivers, and the coastal Levant, where the tumultuous Mediterranean dominates the visible horizon.
 Nevertheless, the shared common tradition between the two cannot be denied.

-As expected, certain biblical texts present a contrasting cosmogony that deviates from the prevalent Creatio ex materia narrative and excludes the mythical traces of the sea.
+As expected, certain biblical texts present a contrasting cosmogony that deviates from the prevalent creatio ex materia narrative and excludes the mythical traces of the sea.
 Psalms 95:5 and 146:6 serve as notable examples emphasizing that God created everything, including the sea.
 In fact, the Priestly account in Genesis 1 also opposes the traditional cosmogony, but from a different perspective.
-While it maintains the sequence of events and considers the sea as a Creatio ex materia, it specifically eliminates all traces of the theomachy aspect, such as the divine rebuke and the fleeing of the waters.
-The doxologies of Amos, so it appears, confront it from yet another standpoint.
+While it maintains the sequence of events and considers the sea as creatio ex materia, it specifically eliminates all traces of theomachy, such as the divine rebuke and the fleeing of the waters.
+The doxologies of Amos, it appears, confront it from yet another standpoint.

 Like Genesis 1 (and other biblical texts), the doxologies of Amos describe the seawater as a primordial material.
-However, in contrast to Genesis 1, the doxologies present a distinct perspective wherein the primordial waters have never covered the land before creation.
+However, in contrast to Genesis 1, the doxologies present a distinct perspective wherein the primordial waters did not cover the land before creation.
 Instead, YHWH summoned them to be poured onto the dry land.
-In this manner, not only did the waters become God’s subordinates who obediently fulfilled his command, but God never engaged in conflict with them, as is told in other biblical and Mesopotamian texts.
+In this manner, not only did the waters become God’s subordinates who obediently fulfilled his command, but God never engaged in conflict with them, as conveyed in other biblical and Mesopotamian texts.
 This unique perspective offers a novel understanding of the relationship between YHWH and the primordial waters.

 Close perceptions, concerning both the waters as a subordinate of God and their summoning during creation, can be observed in the prophecies of Amos and Deutero-Isaiah.
-In Amos 9:3, YHWH commands the sea serpent, who is considered hostile in other biblical cosmogonies, to serve him: “And if they conceal themselves from my sight at the bottom of the sea, there I will command the serpent to bite them”.
+In Amos 9:3, YHWH commands the sea serpent, which is considered hostile in other biblical cosmogonies, to serve him: “And if they conceal themselves from my sight at the bottom of the sea, there I will command the serpent to bite them”.
 By that, the prophet, like the later poet of the doxologies, does not challenge the mythical notion of the sea serpent but instead views it as an aide of YHWH rather than his rival.

-The actual usage of the verb q-r-ˀ (to summon) during creation draws a parallel with Isaiah 48:13, which depicts the summoning of earth and sky to stand up during creation: “My own hand founded the earth, and my right hand spread out the skies.
+Thanks to the use of the verb q-r-ˀ (to summon) in the creation account of the doxologies, a parallel can be drawn with Isaiah 48:13, which depicts the summoning of earth and sky to stand up during creation: “My own hand founded the earth, and my right hand spread out the skies.
 I summon (קרא) them; let them stand up”.
-Given that, in addition to the verbs b-r-ˀ, y-ṣ-r, and ˁ-ś-y, which are exclusively used in the cosmogonic context of both the doxologies of Amos and Deutero-Isaiah, as discussed elsewhere, the verb q-r-ˀ should also be included in this exclusive list of cosmogonic verbs.
+Therefore, in addition to the verbs b-r-ˀ, y-ṣ-r, and ˁ-ś-y, which are used exclusively in the cosmogonic context of both the doxologies of Amos and Deutero-Isaiah, as discussed elsewhere, the verb q-r-ˀ should also be included in this list of cosmogonic verbs.